sora7672/viper_tracking/docs/roadmap.md

 > This isn’t just "done", these are key stepping stones that shaped the core of Viper Tracking.

+- Create a smarter DB exception handling
+- Fix reading in GUI themes from config
+- Prevent double opening of main window
+- Make the app closing with a confirmation
+- Fix window process error, which occurs when there is time between process id grab & process analysis(lag or so)
+- Handle no values on plot and analysis(if not fixed so far)
 - Add duplicate registration cooldown logic to prevent redundant style injection
 - Add final GUI polish and UX handling across all tabs
 - Create new helper widgets like `FlexFrame`, `OverlayFrame`, `ItemSelectFrame`